sst/sst/www/docs/what-is-sst.md

 npx sst deploy
 ```

 Since everything in your app is connected, this single command is all you need.
-Once complete, it'll spit out the URL where your app is hosted.
+Once complete, it'll spit out your app's URL!

 ```bash {5}
 Stack prod-next-app-my-stack